tbook-dev/incentive-layer-docs/TONINCENTIVELAYER.md

 Users -> Users
 </p>

-We are building a privacy-protecting commercial topology based on TON, namely the Incentive Layer.
+We are building a privacy-protecting commercial topology based on TON: The Incentive Layer.

 - Users have control over their data
 - Business and user needs can be well-matched